Fhong10/flhong03.github-io/_publications/561nm-validation.md

 title: "Reflectivity Modeling of PEDOT:PSS Multilayer Devices Using Transfer Matrix Method"
 collection: publications
 permalink: /research/project-1/
-excerpt: "Benchmarking my Python TMM solver against standardpaper."
+excerpt: "Validation of a custom Python Transfer Matrix Method solver for electrochromic multilayer reflectivity modeling."
 ---

+* Since the current project is ongoing and unpublished, I validated my modeling framework by reproducing results from a previously published study "Dual-Color Optical Recording of Bioelectric Potentials by Polymer Electrochromism".
+Specifically, I used Fig. 2c from the paper as a benchmark for angle-dependent reflectivity under p-polarized illumination.

 ## Motivation
 Neural recording requires resolving voltage changes as small as 10 µV.
 By modeling how applied voltage alters a material’s optical properties, the optimal conditions for detecting these weak bioelectric signals can be determined.
 Specifically, In particular, a larger change in reflectivity with respect to incident angle corresponds to higher optical sentivitivity.
-Motivated by this principle, I began by modeling angle-dependent reflectivity in multilayer devices under s- and p- polarized illumination.
+Motivated by this principle, I modeled angle-dependent reflectivity in multilayer devices under s- and p- polarized illumination.
 To achieve this, I developed a custom Python Transfer Matrix Method (TMM) solver.

 ### Device Geometry(4-layer devices)
 Stack (top → bottom):